akuchling/50-examples/turtle.rst

 on your computer's display.
 You can call ``turtle.Screen`` to get an object representing this window;
-it has a few methods such as :meth:`title` to set the title, and :meth:`clear` to restore the screen's contents to their initial state.
+it has a few methods such as :meth:`title` to set the title, :meth:`screensize` to get the size of the canvas, and :meth:`clear` to restore the screen's contents to their initial state.

 A :class:`Turtle` object has many methods that can be grouped into